SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.

-A few moderators miss out on people's surnames either due to forgetfulness or
+A few moderators miss out on people's surnames either due to forgetfulness or believing that the surname for someone named something like Sudiksha wasn't required.

 code word stuff in round 2, people talk about their teammates, they don't remember names, etc.